UmutErdemInce/umuterdemince.github.io/README.md

   <section>
     <h2>About Me</h2>
     <p>
-      I'm a passionate [ "Java Developer"] with a strong interest in [ "Java projects", "AI and machine learning", ].
+      I'm a passionate Java Developer with a strong interest in Java projects AI and machine learning.
     </p>
     <p>
       I enjoy building meaningful projects, learning new technologies, and collaborating with the community.
-Here you can find some of my work, learn more about my skills, and connect with me!
+Here you can find some of my work, learn more about my skills, and connect with me.
     </p>
   </section>